annapinchuk/annapinchuk/README.md

 </h5>

 <!-- About Me -->
 I'm a cybersecurity researcher specializing in industrial systems security.
-My focus is on discovering vulnerabilities, implementing defenses, and conducting cutting-edge research in OT and IoT environments. 🔐
+My focus is on discovering vulnerabilities, implementing defenses, and conducting cutting-edge research in IT, OT and IoT environments. 🔐

 - 🌱 Currently exploring advanced techniques in eBPF and network security 🚀
 - 💡 Enthusiastic about breaking new ground in offensive and defensive cyber strategies 🛡️